Dr Gillian Glegg

 OS309 Marine Pollution and Environmental Change

-In addition Dr Glegg teaches on a range of modules including stage 1 chemistry for marine and environmental students, postgraduate Research Skills and Research methods, the second year marine sciences field week, the second year environmental science field trip to Malta and acts as advisor to undergraduate and postgraduate research dissertations.
+In addition Dr Glegg teaches on a range of modules across marine science including stage 1 chemistry for marine and environmental students, stage 2 marine chemistry, postgraduate research skills, the third year residential field trip to the Scilly Isles and acts as advisor to undergraduate and postgraduate research dissertations.

 The following projects, listed in reverse chronological order, demonstrate the range of research undertaken;